iqunet/tutorials/_posts/2024-7-23-power-quality.md

 ---

 ### Sensor Deployment and Capabilities
+One of our clients requested the installation of a power quality monitoring system at the entry point of one of their compressor rooms.
+The goal of this monitoring system is to gain better insights into both cumulative energy consumption and potential infrastructure improvements based on the captured sensor data.

+To achieve this, we deployed two sensors on the compressor room's electrical supply, each with a specific focus:

 One of our clients asked to install a power quality monitoring system at the entry point of one of their compressor rooms.
-The goal of this system is to get better insight in both the cumulative energy consumption and the possible infrastructure improvements learned from the captured sensor data.
+The goal of this monitoring system is to gain insight in both the cumulative energy consumption and also the possible infrastructure improvements learned from the captured sensor data.

-For this, two sensors were deployed on the compressor room electrical supply:
+For this, two sensors were deployed on the compressor room electrical supply, each with their specific focus:

-1. **GridMate AG1 Power Quality Monitor:** This LoRaWAN-enabled sensor measures grid voltage, RMS current, peak current, cosine phi, true power factor, and distortion power on all three phases every 10 minutes.
-It provides detailed data essential for identifying transient events and high-frequency harmonics.
+1. **GridMate AG1 Power Quality Monitor:** This LoRaWAN-enabled sensor measures aggregate data such as average grid voltage, RMS and peak current, cosine phi, true power factor and distortion power on all three phases on a 10 minute base interval.
+This provides us the long-term data essential for the total energy usage as well as the amount of displacement power and the harmonic contents.

-2. **Wireless Current Waveform Sensor:** Positioned on one of the phases, this sensor captures snapshots of the current waveform and its spectrum every 10 minutes.
-It delivers insights into the harmonic content and helps identify sources of distortion.
+2. **Wireless Current Waveform Sensor:** Positioned on one of the phases, this sensor captures high-speed snapshots (4kS/s) of the current waveform and its spectrum every 10 minutes.
+It delivers detailed insights into the time-domain and harmonic spectrum and helps identify the various sources of distortion and intermittent spike events (such as the upstart of the compressor).

-These sensors' high-frequency data collection and real-time analytics enable the early detection of potential issues, ensuring better energy management and maintenance strategies.
+The combination of these sensors allows for not only real-time analytics but also the historical data necessary for the early detection of potential faults.
+In the next chapter, we will delve into this aspect further.

 ![Example of data output from the sensors]({{ site.baseurl }}/assets/images/data-output-sensors.svg)